mnguyen0226/Neural-Network-from-Scratch-MNIST-Classification/README.md

 ***** VT - ECE 4424 Final Project *****
 ## How does this work?
-This 2 Layers Neural Networks is built from scratch with numpy package
+This 2 Layers Neural Networks is built from scratch with numpy package.
+The model is trained adn tested on Yann LeCun Dataset which can be found at http://yann.lecun.com/

+The network is trained with Stochastic Gradient Descent.
 ## How do I run this neural network?

-## What are in here?

-Source Files:

-  src/main.py

-  src/mnist_official_loader.py

-  src/neuralNetwork.py

-Test Files:

-  test/testNet1.py

-  test/testNet2.py

-  test/testNet3.py

-Pickled-Trained models:

-  trained_models/

 Technical Instruction: "How To Run Neural Network.pdf"
 ## Honor Code @VT Warning: